-7 Tips for Dating Several People At Once (As Hot Minxes Are Wont to Do)
+7 Rules for Dating Several People At Once

 So there are two ways to eat dinner.
 (Actually, there are quite a few ways to eat dinner, but I am trying to craft a metaphor here, aight?)
 You can go the traditional route and order a behemoth of an entrée — something safe, like eggplant parm.
 It will be extremely delicious and comforting, but it might get kind of boring by the 15th bite.
 Or it might not.
 You never know with eggplant parm.